gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 And you know what counts as a write in this table *and* is part of this scan range?
 An `INSERT`!
 Yes that's right: new messages are enqueued all the time, concurrently, using `INSERT`, and with the status 'queued'.
 These count as a write, and they contend with our query, because technically, the current list of queued messages is constantly changing, so we need to constantly retry!
 That's also completely unneeded: we do not need the exact, most recent list of queued messages, we only need 500 arbitrary 'queued' messages.

-As an aside: there are other components that read these rows, e.g. the search API, but read-read contention is not a thing: concurrent are fine and do not cause retries.
+As an aside: there are other components that read these rows, e.g. the search API, but read-read contention is not a thing: concurrent reads are fine and do not cause retries.

 Importantly: there is only one worker instance, globally.
 So we do not have any concurrent writes[^1] (write-write scenario), only read-writes.
 But that's frustrating: we want to be able to process as many messages as possible, and we are constantly retrying for no good reason.

 [^1]: Almost.
-We have two sources of concurrent writes: A) Once the worker is finished with handling a batch, it updates the status of each message accordingly, e.g. `status = 'success'`.
+We have two sources of concurrent writes: A) Once the worker is finished with handling a batch, it updates the status of each message accordingly, e.g. `status = 'sent'`.
 These writes could overlap with the read of the next batch due to clock skew, and because we do not wait (i.e. sleep) between batches.
 So from the database perspective, the last write and the new read would overlap and create a write-read contention.
 B) Rows in this table have a TTL of 30 days, so they get removed automatically by the database in the background.
 But it's rare that messages still in the `queued` state would reach this TTL.